MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-view-present.md

 ms.subservice: pbi-collaborate-share
 ms.topic: how-to
-LocalizationGroup: Share your work ms.date: 02/13/2023
+LocalizationGroup: Share your work ms.date: 02/23/2023
 ---

-# View and present live Power BI report pages in PowerPoint
+# View and present live Power BI data in PowerPoint

 As soon as you add a live Power BI report page or visual to PowerPoint, you can start interacting with your data just as you would in Power BI.
 The initial view is determined by the [URL](./service-power-bi-powerpoint-add-in-install.md#get-the-report-page-url) you used.
+The following image shows a report page loaded into the add-in, with the add-in features labeles.
+The same add-in features are available when an individual visual is loaded.

 ![Screenshot of Power B I report page in PowerPoint, with controls labeled.](media/service-power-bi-powerpoint-add-in-view-present/power-bi-add-in-report-page-controls.png)